jakelever/kindred/docs/index.rst

 Loading data from files
 ~~~~~~~~~~~~~~~~~~~~~~~

-You have a directory of data files that you want to load.
-The files are in the JSON format.
+To load a corpus from a directory, you can use the load function, providing the format of the data.

->>> corpus = kindred.load('json','/home/user/data/')
+>>> corpus = kindred.load('biocxml','/home/user/data/')

 And if it was in another format, you change the dataFormat parameter.
-Options include: 'standoff' for the standoff format used in the BioNLP Shared Tasks, 'bioc' for BioC files and 'simpletag' if there are a set of SimpleTag XML files.
+Options include: 'standoff' for the standoff format used in the BioNLP Shared Tasks, 'biocxml' for BioC XML files and 'simpletag' if there are a set of SimpleTag XML files.
 Note that we only use SimpleTag for generating easy test data and not for any large problems.

 Loading data from online resources
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Kindred integrates with several online resources to make it easy to import data.
 For BioNLP Shared Tasks, you can use the command below:

->>> corpus = kindred.bionlpst.load('2016-BB3-event-dev')
+>>> corpus = kindred.bionlpst.load('2016-SeeDev-binary-train')

-You can currently import data from the '2016-BB3-event' or '2016-SeeDev-binary' shared tasks.
+You can currently import data from the '2016-SeeDev-binary' shared tasks as the files for '2016-BB3-event' are no longer available.
 Add 'train', 'dev' or 'test' to them.
 The 'train' and 'dev' corpora contain relations while the 'test' corpus does not.

 You can import PubMed abstracts annotated by Pubtator with a list of PubMed IDs (or PMIDs for short).
 These will contain entity annotations but no relations.
 The command below will import the two articles with those PMIDs.